Explorer¶

 Lock Time Range¶

-Guance supports setting a fixed query time range by clicking the lock icon in the Time Widget.
+Guance supports locking a fixed query time range via the lock icon in the time widget.
 After setting, all Explorers/Dashboards default to displaying the current time range.

-As shown in the figure below, if the locked time is "Last 45 Minutes", then all Explorers/Dashboards will query and display data from "Last 45 Minutes" according to the current locked time.
+As shown in the figure below, if the locked time is "Last 45 Minutes," then all Explorers/Dashboards display data for "Last 45 Minutes" according to the current locked time.

 Set Time Zone¶